-- Reaching out to your Mentor confidently and professionally via email once you are introduced and connected.
+- Reach out to your Mentor confidently and professionally via email once you are introduced and connected.

-- Organising a time to meet, which suits both of your schedules.
+- Organizing a time to meet, which suits both of your schedules.

 - Creating Calendar invites, including links to Zoom (or any other).

-- Having a clear idea of what you want to achieve and the things you want to explore with your mentor.
+- Have a clear idea of what you want to achieve and the things you want to explore with your mentor.